TalAdivi/Letsydech/README.md

  In addition, we provide them a CMS platform to control the website content (e.g. photos, information, stories) in easy and intuitive way.

  For more information please take a look at  [Content manager repo](https://github.com/TalAdivi/LetsydechCMS)

- ## Technologies
- Code was written in TypeScript with React.